23 Chic Brown Pants Outfits That’ll Make You Ditch Your Black Trousers

 This feels very “artist on a weekend.”
 If you have wide-leg brown pants, pair them with a delicate scarf top.
 It’s flowy and romantic.

-Add a hat if you’re feeling bold.
-It’s a great outfit for a brunch where you want to look nice but not stiff.
+If you’re feeling brave, go ahead and add a hat!
+The perfect ensemble for a brunch where you want to look great but not overdressed.

 7. Striped Polo and Brown Pants